Main Bridge, USS Telesforo Trinidad (DDG-139)

 “Well, as things go, that isn’t too bad, Doc.”
 Robertson paused for a second.
 He squinted, “How the hell did Valley stab herself?”

 “She didn’t, sir.”
-Doc groused, a non-alcoholic Natty Light pressed to his skull, “The damn scalpel went all Betelgeuse and flew across the G-damn compartment and hit her in the hand when she was getting an Icy-Hot out o’the cabinet.”
+Doc groused, a non-alcoholic Natty Light pressed to his skull, “The entire tray scalpel went all Betelgeuse and flew across the G-damn compartment and pinned hand to the cabinet when she was getting the Icy-Hots out.”

 Robertson just sighed into the table, “The fuck did you do to Shaq, Doc?”

 “Think he might have done more than just that, sir.”
 Chimed in the ship’s CHENG.
 “I saw a wrench levitate for like thirty seconds.”
 She shook her head and scoffed.
 “This is fucked.
+I’ve never seen an RMA module implode.
+They we—they were like a crushed beer can.
+I didn’t even know they could do that!
 I didn’t sign up for Criss Angel Mindfreak, sir.”
+She took a deep breath, “But besides some wiring damage.
+The only significant is the port-side SPY-6 panel—and the deck gun.
+We can fix them aboard Ronnie, give or take about 48-hours.
+However—”

 Mason rubbed his temples, his face contorting, trying to process everything, “Was the fog laced with LSD?
 Are we tripping balls?”